randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 Entities are stored in archetypes such that entities made up of the same components / tags are concurrent in memory.

-Each archetype maintains a lookup for which archetype entities would move to when a given component is added.
-This produces a graph which can be traversed to reach the final archetype.
-- The graph is constructed at run time

 **Chunks**
 - Each archetype allocates entities in chunks, this is to prevent having to move entities during a resize operation and instead chunks can be allocated/reused.
+- These chunks utilize a [Free List](https://en.wikipedia.org/wiki/Free_list) to manage reuse of old chunks
-- These chunks are of fixed size (Undecided as to whether they are fixed in size (like Unity's 16Kib chunks) or in count ($N$ entities per chunk))
+- These chunks are of fixed size (*not count*) such that they offer a good balance for cache efficiency (Probably follow Unity's footsteps with 16kib chunk sizes):
+	- *Small Chunks* - Too many chunks can result in overhead crossing chunk borders (pointer chasing)
+	- *Large Chunks* - Loading a single chunk can evict other parts of cache that may have benefitted from being around as well as being wasteful if not the entire chunk is utilized

 **Operations**
 - Archetype equality => To check if 2 entities are from the same archetype, simply check if they are part of the same archetype container (entities themselves do not store their *type* but rather are contained within the same container and the container stores the *type*)
 - Has Component/Tag => To check if an entity / the archetype has a given component, check the *type* bitfield
 #### Add/Remove Components/Tags from Entities

+*This is effectively changing an entities type.*

+Each archetype maintains a lookup for which archetype entities would move to when a given component is added.
+This produces a graph which can be traversed to reach the final archetype.
+- The graph is constructed at run time
 #### Create/Delete Entities

+When an entity is created it does not belong to an archetype and holds no data.
+It does, however, have a valid handle which can reference it (despite it not existing in memory, since the entity has no data).

+Once a component/tag is added the entity is allocated inside of the appropriate archetype and chunk.
+(It occupies a chunk with free space and is appended to the last free slot).

+On deletion, or removal from an archetype given a type change, the entity is deallocated and the last entity in the archetype is moved to fill the gap created by the removed entity.
-#### Entity References
+#### Entity References/Handles

+There is a lookup table which stores the location of entities in memory.
+This lookup is updated whenever an entity is moved (either by archetype change or other).

+The handle / reference then points to the item in the lookup table which is fixed per entity (until the entity is deleted in which the reference becomes invalid)

+Use of Entity Versioning and Index recycling: https://www.youtube.com/watch?v=gaj4SY4KNR4
+- versioning prevents accidental reuse of an entity which has changed due to a move either from deletion or change in archetype
 #### Queries

 ### Portability and Modding